 The Yoorrook Justice Commission is the first formal truth-telling process into historical and ongoing injustices experienced by First Peoples in Victoria.

 What will Yoorrook do?

-Yoorrook will look into both past and ongoing injustices experienced by Traditional Owners and First Peoples in Victoria in all areas of life since colonisation.
+Yoorrook will look into both past and ongoing injustices experienced by First Peoples in Victoria in all areas of life since colonisation.

 See Yoorrook’s Letters Patent that set out its mandate in detail.

 - Hear stories and gather information from First Peoples in Victoria on their experience of past and ongoing injustices and how their cultures and knowledge has survived.

 - Support First Peoples to choose how they wish to share their experiences and to avoid experiencing further trauma.

 - Closely examine information that is already available and seek new information in areas where there are gaps in knowledge.